Xtages/tf_live_production/README.md

-# Live infrastructure for staging
+# Live infrastructure for production

 This repository contains Terraform code for the infrastructure that we have live in Staging.